 Breast Thermography as a Non-Invasive Option for Monitoring Breast Health

-April Beaman • July 1, 2025
+CT Thermography • July 1, 2025

 When it comes to monitoring breast health, mammograms have long been the gold standard in early detection of breast cancer.
 But for those seeking non-invasive, radiation-free alternatives or complementary tools, breast thermography is gaining attention.
-Also known as thermal imaging, this painless technique uses infrared technology to detect subtle changes in breast tissue temperature, offering a new layer of insight into your health.
+Also known as thermal imaging, this painless technique uses infrared technology to detect subtle changes in breast tissue temperature , offering a new layer of insight into your health.

 In this article, we'll explore what breast thermography is, how it works, and why some women are incorporating it into their preventive health routines.
 Whole-body wellness guides every innovative approach at our practice, and your comfort is at the forefront of everything we do.
 Let's take the first steps in feeling confident in your care.